 - By 2020, more than 25% of identified enterprise attacks will involve IoT, though IoT will account for only 10% of IT security budgets.

-- By 2020, 60% of enterprise information security budgets will be allocated for rapid detection and response approaches, which is an increase from less than 30% in 2016
+- On the same year 60% of enterprise information security budgets will be allocated for rapid detection and response approaches.
+That is an increase from less than 30% in 2016

-- By 2020, 60% of digital businesses will suffer major service failures, due to the inability of IT security teams to manage digital risk.
+- And 60% of digital businesses will suffer major service failures.
+It’s due to the inability of IT security teams to manage digital risk.

 - By 2018, 25% of corporate data traffic will flow directly from mobile devices to the cloud, bypassing enterprise security controls.